intel/virtual-storage-manager/INSTALL.md

 to complete setup of the storage node.

+5> Starting order matters, please keep vsm controller is started first, then vsm agent nodes.
+This order is still required to follow at rebooting nodes.

 #Login the webUI

 After the command is finished executing, and to check if you have setup the controller correctly, do the following steps: